SyCLoPS User Manual¶

 python SyCLoPS_classifier.py

 to run the main classifier program.
-This program preprocesses the data output by TE, computes the LPSAREA parameter and track information for labeling quasi-stationary (QS) tracks, performs the main classification process, and outputs the classified catalog.
-Please change the filenames and constants to your desired settings in the first section of the script before running it.
+This program preprocesses the data output by TE, computes the LPSAREA parameter and the track information for labeling the quasi-stationary (QS) tracks, performs the main classification process, and outputs the classified catalog.
+Please change the constant variables in the first section (e.g., number of processors to use, filenames) of the script to your desired settings before running it.

 There are several optional steps for SyCLoPS applications which are discussed in section 3.2 of this manual.